debelsoftware/GROOVOX/README.md

 # GROOVOX
-A jukebox interface for Spotify, hosted at https://groovox.app
+A jukebox interface for Spotify, hosted at https://groovox.debel.net

-REQUIRED: Add a spotify api key to line 54 of players-script.js
+REQUIRED: Add a spotify api key to players-script.js